vuwnu/zoon/README.md

 <h4 align="center">Responsiveness</h4>

 A site built with XYZ should work across all devices and all browsers.
-Everything should have fallbacks available
+Everything should have fallbacks available in case fonts or certain stylings are unavailable.

 <h4 align="center">Contextuality</h4>